 After 20 years as the leader of a global team, she started contracting and felt she was missing the chance to develop, coach and support professionals in the sector.
 “Women try to avoid games and politics and prefer honesty – this sometimes means they need others to bounce ideas off to increase their confidence.”

 I’m enjoying this programme, and it gives me an opportunity to reflect on my career to date – this helps me to think about what I want to achieve going forward.

 Reed matches mentees and mentors based on several factors: location, background, key strengths, skills sought, challenges they are looking to overcome, and desired outcomes identified during the enrolment process.

-Once matched, the pairs discuss the best ways they can work together during the 12-month programme, including one-to-one mentoring, mentoring network access, group coaching and unique event access.
+Once matched, using our technology platform which is powered by Guider, the pairs discuss the best ways they can work together during the 12-month programme, including one-to-one mentoring, mentoring network access, group coaching and unique event access.

 Beverley said she joined the scheme because mentoring gives her “the opportunity to help others” with her own experience.
 “It is a two-way street.
 It is for me to help someone else, but it also clarifies in my own mind why I might do something or act in a certain way.
 Sometimes, these behaviours are natural, but you don’t know why until you have to explain it to someone else.”